United Nations Association – UK

 The United Nations Association – UK (UNA-UK) is the official United Nations Association of the United Kingdom.
-It is a UK-wide grassroots UN membership organization.
+It is a UK-wide grassroots UN membership organisation.

 History

 Growing out of the League of Nations Union, UNA-UK held its first meeting in 1945 – before the UN Charter had been finalised.
 In 2006, UNA-UK published a comprehensive history of the organisation, written by former UNA-UK Director Frank Field.

 The United Nations Association Youth Platform - UK (UNA-YP) was established in 2019 as a Youth-wing to UNA-UK and is composed of students from UK-based universities as a means of increasing youth involvement in the UN, and launching the UK's first sustainable UN & UNESCO Youth Delegations.

-A catalogued collection of the organization's publications, correspondence and other materials from 1945-2011 can be found in the archives of the London School of Economics.
+A catalogued collection of the organisation's publications, correspondence and other materials from 1945-2011 can be found in the archives of the London School of Economics.

-Program of work
+Programme of work

 UNA-UK's policy work can be split into three main areas: